samantha-nickerson/ecommerce-website/user-testing-report.md

 ### Serious, Causes Frustration, May Hinder Completion

-- {Two of the participants questioned the "Buy Now" button
+- Two of the participants questioned the "Buy Now" button

 ### Minor, Annoying, Won’t Hinder Completion